Highlights along the Trans Canada TrailLearn More

 • Camping fees and permits for Tombstone Territorial Park

-• Meals in Dawson City
+• Meals in Whitehorse and Dawson City (Unless otherwise mentioned in the itinerary)

 • Transfers and accommodation other than that which is included in the itinerary